ElsaTam/obsidian-fancy-a-story/docs/docs/stylesettings/stylesettings.md

 Enable the usage of `infobox` as an alias for `fas-infobox`.
 Only check this option if you are not using ITS's callout adjustments snippets.

+## Code

+#### Limit code to 80 characterss
+Use the standard brought to us by the IBM's 1928 punch card format and limit the number of characters to 80 for your code (only affects reading mode).

 ## Headings

 #### Color for the headings